platformsh/platformsh-docs/docs/src/dedicated/architecture/options.md

 ## IP restrictions

-Platform.sh supports project-level IP restrictions (whitelisting) and HTTP Basic authentication.
+Platform.sh supports project-level IP restrictions (allow/deny) and HTTP Basic authentication.
 These may be configured through the Development Environment and will be automatically replicated from the `production` and `staging` branches to the production and staging environments, respectively.

 {{< note >}}
 Changing access control will trigger a new deploy of the current environment.
 However, the changes will not propagate to child environments until they are manually redeployed.